jonstump/epicodus-linux-docs/note-on-linux.md

 There is a particular reason that I pull out these distributions as the main focus as they are the distributions I have focused my knowledge on the most as someone learning more about the Linux environment.
 Ubuntu is a derivative of Debian, which has been around for some time and many modern day versions of Linux are forked from it and Ubuntu.
 The suggestions below are actually all forks of Ubuntu to my knowledge.

 This gives a major benefit because it means that they share many systems and therefore share documentation.
-If you have an issue about the apt package manager, search for it in Ubuntu's documentation and forums.
+If you have an issue you can search for it in Ubuntu's documentation and forums.
 That will at least get you started.
 I also chose the ones below because they help make certain use cases on new users a little friendlier.
-Sometimes if you don't find what you're looking for regarding your distribution you are using when you do a search it's sometimes as easy as swapping the distribution's name with Ubuntu to get relevant information.
+Having a friendlier setup on the basics can help you not waste time on getting to simply know your desktop environment or how to find things in a settings menu.
+It's also nice not having to deal with having to install certain drivers if you need them.
+While the Linux kernel is generally the brain and heart of hardware to software management with many drivers in them, Linux does still have some proprietary drivers in its ecosystem that require installing.
+Some distros are okay with just doing this for you.

 #### Ubuntu/Xubuntu/Kubuntu/lubuntu/